RosiePuddles/lineas/README.md

 This fast and simple-to-use library provides the ability to perform linear algebra within Rust.
 It provides matrices and vectors as well as complex numbers for all your computing needs.

+And with over 100 tests, you can spend more time writing code and less time submitting bug reports, confident that your code will be working properly.

 ## Examples
 ### Use lineas
 If you want to use a matrix, you ned to import it.
 Operations are included as default too.